 - 4. Presentation: one (1) theologian within Christian tradition.
 To understand the complexity of the tradition students will help inform the class on various ideas presented by various theologians in the early development of the Christian religion as it broke away from Judaism.
 (Homework) - 5.
-Reflection: Homework: Discuss religious ideas and practices in Christianity and reflect and compare these to your own religious or philosophical identity. - 6.
-Environment paper: This is a reflection paper that addresses the issues in light of the Encyclical of Pope Francis, Laudauto Si, Lynn White's, "The Historical Roots of our Ecological Crisis" with a response to White by Willis Jenkins, and the chapter "Environment" by Hannah Ka.
-This paper will demonstrate a keen, developed critical analytic to the ideas presented in these papers by synchronizing and using the ideas in discussing your own family "consumption pattern" and religious tradition.
+Reflection: in-class: Discuss religious ideas and practices in Christianity and reflect and compare these to your own religious or philosophical identity. - 6.
+Environment paper: This is a reflection paper that addresses the issues in light of the Encyclical of Pope Francis, Laudauto Si, Lynn White's, "The Historical Roots of our Ecological Crisis" and the chapter "Environment" by Hannah Ka.
+This paper will demonstrate a keen, developed critical analytic to the ideas presented in these papers by synchronizing and using the ideas in discussing your own family "consumption pattern" and religious tradition. - 7.
+Radbertus v.
+Ratramnus: Oral argument paper.
+This assignment helps the student clarify their own response to issues in Christian tradition. writing confirms the stance.
+This assignment meets the ethics unit for the course.